tayganr/purviewlab/modules/module04.md

     B ) Antonyms
     C ) Related terms

-3. Glossary terms created using different term templates can be exported together using thethe Microsoft Purview Governance Portal (UI) glossary "Export terms" functionality?
+3. Glossary terms created using different term templates can be exported together using the the Microsoft Purview Governance Portal (UI) glossary "Export terms" functionality?

     A ) True
     B ) False